 Universal life insurance is lower-cost, flexible, permanent life insurance that offers a savings element, which can be invested to build up cash value.
 As your life circumstances fluctuate, the premiums, savings component, and death benefits can be reviewed and changed.
-Our agent at Holden Insurance Agency, Inc. in Superior, Wisconsin, can recommend a universal life insurance policy that works to protect your family and for your budget.
+Our agent at Holden Insurance Agency, Inc. in Superior, Wisconsin, can recommend a universal life insurance policy that works to help protect your family and for your budget.

 How Universal Life Insurance Works